omwdunkley/crazyflieROS/README.md

    * add the offset of the gyro yaw ASAP, ie right at the source where the logs comes in
      * ROS needs it
      * The UI needs it
-   * Deal with yaw offset in config tab
+   * Deal with yaw offset in Settings tab
+   * Deal with reading/writing the Settings tab values
+   * Add ROS startup check
+   * Add Icon, change window name
+   * Some things should be undockable!
  * AI
    * needs baro, accel, motors, crash, etc connected to it
    * Add a slider and spin box in the config to set the update hz and turn it on/off
    * Show overlay from ROS images
    * right click functionality
    * Inspiration from c++ code
+   * double click full screen